Residence of Bukovinian and Dalmatian Metropolitans: Construction

 In 1782, following the incorporation of Bukovina into the Habsburg monarchy, the seat of the Moldavian Eastern Orthodox Bishops of Rădăuți was moved to Chernivtsi (then known as Czernowitz).
 The province's military administration built in haste a residence for bishop Dosoftei Herescu.
 The edifice, completed in 1783, bore a shabby aspect, divided as it was into small, low rooms, with a small chapel with a brick floor.
 Due to fungal growth caused by humidity, part of the building collapsed in 1790 and the rest was demolished.
 Thus, Herescu and his successors Daniil Vlahovici, Isaia Baloșescu and, for a time, Eugenie Hacman, were forced to move around rented rooms.
 In 1851–1852, Hacman sent a series of reports to the administration in Lemberg (Lviv), complaining that this situation was undignified.
 In 1860, the Religious Affairs Ministry issued a decree announcing a contest to select an architect for a new episcopal residence.
 The Czech architect Josef Hlávka was selected to develop the project.

 In preparing his designs, Hlávka researched the building traditions of the region, and published an article, "Buildings of the Eastern Greek Church in Bukovina", in the Austrian Review in 1866.
 Hlávka's proposals for the complex included not only the bishop's palace but also administrative offices, meeting halls, a library, a choir school, a museum of church art and a chapel.
 The resulting work is a combination of Byzantine and Moorish style, with the Alhambra as one source of inspiration.

 Construction commenced in 1864, but was subjected to substantial delays due to technical problems, the illness of Hlávka from 1872 onwards, and to disagreements between Hlávka and the local administration, which led to Hlávka's resignation.
 The incompetence of Hlávka's successor, Feliks Ksiezarski, further delayed progress.
 The building and churches were consecrated in the winter of 1882/3.

 Significance

-The UNESCO citation, declaring the Residence and the buildings in its complex as of "outstanding universal value", describes the site as follows:The architectural ensemble comprises the former Residence of the Metropolitans with its St. Ioan cel Nou of Suceava Chapel; the former seminary and Seminary Church, and the former monastery with its clock tower within a garden and landscaped park.
+The UNESCO citation, declaring the Residence and the buildings in its complex as of "outstanding universal value", describes the site as follows:The architectural ensemble comprises the former Residence of the Metropolitans with its St. John the New of Suceava Chapel; the former seminary and Seminary Church, and the former monastery with its clock tower within a garden and landscaped park.
 The Residence, with a dramatic fusion of architectural references, expresses the 19th century cultural identity of the Orthodox Church within the Austro-Hungarian Empire during a period of religious and cultural toleration.
 In the 19th century, historicist architecture could convey messages about its purpose and the Residence of Bukovinian and Dalmatian Metropolitans is an excellent example.

+Significance in Romanian history

+The Metropolitan Residence is the place where, on November 15/28, 1918, the union of Bukovina with Romania was voted unanimously.